Projects

 The project plans to build a green hydrogen production plant powered exclusively by renewable electricity, and aims for a yearly production volume of 80,000 Mtpa of e-NG.
 The hydrogen produced is intended for Quebec end-users.
 It will play a complementary role to direct electrification, and the e-NG volumes are produced in Quebec and will supply both heavy industries and long-haul trucking end-users in Canada.

-TES is developing the Green Energy Hub in Wilhelmshaven, Germany’s only deep-water port, to import e-NG (renewable natural gas) and feed it directly into the gas grid or convert it to hydrogen.
-This strategically located terminal will capture and reuse CO₂ while leveraging existing networks—natural gas, hydrogen, and rail—to serve as a major hub for Europe’s decarbonized energy future.
+This strategically located terminal will leverage existing networks, natural gas, hydrogen, and rail, to serve as a major hub for Europe’s decarbonized energy future.
 The project also includes habitat preservation initiatives in Voslapper Groden, ensuring ecological value is enhanced even as Wilhelmshaven prepares to meet around 10% of Germany’s total annual primary energy demand.

 Oman with OQ Alternative Energy